Mildred J. Berryman: Biography

-Berryman was born in 1901 as the third and last child born to parents Richard Berryman and Mildred Stokes.
+Berryman was born in Salt Lake City, Utah in 1901 as the third and last child born to parents Richard Berryman and Mildred Stokes.
 Her siblings were George (born 1896) and Richard Jr. (born 1898).
 Her father worked as a bartender in Salt Lake City from 1894 to the Prohibition Era of the 1920s, with 1913 on spent working at a bar called The Opera Bar which acted as an early gay bar attracting many homosexual clientele.
 After her first failed opposite-sex marriage she had her first lesbian relationship with her violin teacher Mae Anderson from 1920 to 1921.
 She joined the LDS church at the age of 19, received a patriarchal blessing at the age of 21, and later entered a relationship with a Mormon woman for over three decades, though she left involvement with the Mormon community to join the Bountiful Community Church.
 She worked at the LDS School of Music with her former girlfriend Mae Anderson in the mid-1920s and had another failed opposite-sex marriage.

-In 1924 she fell in love with Edith Mary Chapman and lived in her house (that later became a boarding house for lesbians) until 1928.
-Around that time Berryman became a photographer, and in 1936 had a relationship with "Z".
-In the 40s she collected and sold minerals specimens from her house and was involved in the Mineralogical Society of Utah and the Women's Benefit Association (W.B.A).
+In 1924, she fell in love with Edith Mary Chapman and lived in her house (that later became a boarding house for lesbians) until 1928.
+Around that time, Berryman became a photographer, and, in 1936, had a relationship with "Z".
+In the 40s, she collected and sold minerals specimens from her house and was involved in the Mineralogical Society of Utah and the Women's Benefit Association (W.B.A).